Changing minds changing lives

 October 10th is World Mental Health Day

-Over the course of any year, one in four adults will experience a mental health issue, yet only 25% of these will go on to receive treatment.
-Over 70 million days are lost from work each year due to anxiety, depression and stress making it the leading cause of absence.
-It costs UK employers approximately £2.4 billion per year to replace staff lost as a result of mental health problems.
-A change in mindset is often needed to change the way we feel.
+Over the course of any year, one in four adults will experience a mental health issue, yet only 25% of these will receive treatment.
+Anxiety, depression, and stress lead to the loss of over 70 million workdays annually, which is the leading cause of absence.
+It costs UK employers approximately £2.4 billion per year to replace staff lost because of mental health problems.
+Changing our mindset can often lead to a change in how we feel.

-Those in poorer and more disadvantaged economic groups are affected more because they have less control over change and changing situations such as the economy.
-These are the very people the NHS is there for.
-They are a group who find social stigma stops them for asking for help. (except for those with HIV/AIDS).
-Among adults on long-term benefits, 43% suffer primarily from mental health problems.
-Having purpose in life and being around other people is known create positive effect on one’s well-being.
+People in poorer and more disadvantaged economic groups are more affected because they have less control over change and changing situations, such as the economy.
+NHS exists for these people.
+They are a group who find social stigma stops them from asking for help. (except for those with HIV/AIDS).
+Among adults with long-term benefits, 43% suffer primarily from mental health problems.
+Experts know that purpose in life and social interaction positively affect one’s well-being.

-Between 2013 and 2014 there were 3 million adults on English GP registers for depression alone and another 500,00 for other mental health problems.
-They are responsible for the largest burden of ‘disease’ in the UK – 28%.
+There were 3 million adults on English GP registers for depression alone and another 500,000 for other mental health problems between 2013 and 2014.
+They handle the largest burden of ‘disease’ in the UK – 28%.
 Compared to 16% for cancer and 16% for heart disease.
-Many of these will go on to receive CBT and peer support groups.
+Many will receive CBT and support groups.
 To help those with poor life skills, deal with changing mindset and to achieve certain objectives, and learn to manage their lives better.

 What comes out of the study the mental health organisation carries out is exercise helps both from a health perspective but also a social inclusion point of view, allowing independence to be maintained.